Kotlin/anko/doc/BUILDING.md

 </tr>
 </table>

 **4.** After doing this a number of directories with generated sources must be present in `workdir/gen` directory.

-You can build them all together by launching a `build-jar.sh` script.
-Script publishes all Anko versions in the local Maven repository and creates a zip files in `workdir/gen/zip` directory.
+**5.** You can build them all together by launching `build_artifacts.xml` Ant script.
+Script creates a zip file with artifact for each Android SDK version in `workdir/gen/zip` directory.